mohakamran/acehire/README.md

 # AceHire

 AceHire is an AI-powered interview platform that simulates **real-world job interviews** across multiple fields.

-It conducts structured, role-specific interviews and delivers **honest, realistic evaluation reports** to help candidates understand their true job readiness.
+It conducts structured, role-specific interviews and delivers **honest, realistic evaluation reports** to help candidates assess their true job readiness.

 ---